ni3rav/andromeda-night/README.md

 ## Variants

-This theme comes in four variants:
+This theme comes in five variants:

 - **Andromeda Night** - The classic variant featuring vibrant Andromeda syntax with Tokyo Night's elegant palette
 - **Andromeda Night Italic** - Same as the classic variant with italic font styling for enhanced readability
 - **Andromeda Night Equalizer** - A stealth variant with monochrome colors over Tokyo Night's base for a minimal, distraction-free coding experience
 - **Andromeda Night Dusk** - A warm, dusk-inspired variant with softened sunset tones for a calmer, evening-friendly coding experience
+- **Andromeda Night Operator** - A navy, darker variant of the Andromeda Bordered theme.
+It emphasizes operators and subtle borders for improved symbol clarity while keeping a deep, low-contrast navy palette.

 ## Installation